 Act means the Local Government Act 2020.

-Authorised Officer (definition deleted)

 Chief Executive Officer (CEO) includes an Acting Chief Executive Officer.
 Code of Conduct has the same meaning as defined by the Act.
 Council means Strathbogie Shire Council.

-Election period means the period that:

-starts at the time that nominations close on

-nomination day; and

-• ends at 6 p.m. on election

-as defined by the Act

-Mayor means the Mayor of Council.
+Election period means the period that: starts at the time that nominations close on nomination day; and ends at 6 p.m. on election as defined by the Act Mayor means the Mayor of Council.